PdxCodeGuild/Full-Stack-Day-Class/practice/mini-capstone.md

 Together, brainstorm an idea for what you want your project to do.

-At the beginning, there are no bad ideas!
+**At the beginning, there are no bad ideas!**
-Literally write everything down on the whiteboard.
+Literally write a super short version of every idea down on the whiteboard.
 Keep building upon existing ideas.
 _Don't_ flesh them out; keep expanding and saying "yes" and going places.
-Nothing is too hard yet.
+Nothing is too hard to complete yet.

 Do this for ~20 minutes.
 Then, take a break.
-When you come back pick two or three ideas that excite you most.

 ### Hints